Corium (nuclear reactor): Chernobyl accident

-The Chernobyl corium is composed of the reactor uranium dioxide fuel, its zircaloy cladding, molten concrete, and decomposed and molten serpentinite packed around the reactor as its thermal insulation.
+The Chernobyl corium is composed of the reactor uranium dioxide fuel, its zircaloy cladding, molten concrete, as well as other materials in and below the reactor, and decomposed and molten serpentinite packed around the reactor as its thermal insulation.
 Analysis has shown that the corium was heated to at most 2,255 C, and remained above 1,660 C for at least 4 days.

 The molten corium settled in the bottom of the reactor shaft, forming a layer of graphite debris on its top.
 Eight days after the meltdown the melt penetrated the lower biological shield and spread on the reactor room floor, releasing radionuclides.
 Further radioactivity was released when the melt came in contact with water.

 Three different lavas are present in the basement of the reactor building: black, brown and a porous ceramic.
 They are silicate glasses with inclusions of other materials present within them.
 The porous lava is brown lava that had dropped into water thus being cooled rapidly.

 During radiolysis of the Pressure Suppression Pool water below the Chernobyl reactor, hydrogen peroxide was formed.
 The hypothesis that the pool water was partially converted to H2O2 is confirmed by the identification of the white crystalline minerals studtite and metastudtite in the Chernobyl lavas, the only minerals that contain peroxide.

 The coriums consist of a highly heterogeneous silicate glass matrix with inclusions.
 Distinct phases are present: